 Getting rid of musty smell from towels

 Say you’ve done everything right, you’ve measured your detergent, portioned your load properly and yet your new bath sheet comes out smelling musty.
 It’s important to remember to take your towels out as soon as your washing load has finished.
 If you leave damp towels sitting in the machine, you’re opening the door for mildew to settle in, creating that musty locker room odour.
-To eradicate any lingering smells, there’s a simple solution: Just add half a cup of baking powder to your load.
+To eradicate any lingering smells, there’s a simple solution: Just add half a cup of baking soda to your load.
 This will help to freshen up your bath towels and ensure they stay in great condition for much longer.
-For other home remedies to eliminate odours, check out this article.

 Should you dry and reuse the same bath towel?